Abdimajid99/MovieSearch/README.md

 # full-stack-movie-search-project

-This project allows users to search for movies and view their details. it is built using HTML, CSS, JS on the frontend and Node and Express ob the backend.
+This project allows users to search for movies and view their details. it is built using HTML, CSS, JS on the frontend and Node and Express on the backend.